KIFR (TV): Attempted sales, closure and resumption of operations

 In 2016, the Diocese of Fresno attempted to sell the station, but it could not find a non-profit organization willing to buy the non-commercial educational station.
-It then operated in a partnership with The CatholicTV Network, based in Massachusetts.
-The diocese then revealed that it was in negotiations with a party again in early 2019, warning that if talks fell apart, it would sign off the air.
+It then operated in a partnership with the Massachusetts-based CatholicTV network.
+The diocese then revealed that it was in negotiations with a party again in early 2019, warning that if talks fell apart, the station would sign off the air.
 That party was revealed to be Ventura TV Video and Appliance Center, Inc., owner of KBID-LP and KVHF-LD in Fresno, when the two parties petitioned the FCC in August 2019 to remove the non-commercial reservation from KNXT's channel allocation.

 On June 18, 2020, in a letter from Bishop Joseph Vincent Brennan, the diocese announced it could no longer sustain KNXT's high cost of operation and was taking it silent on June 30, after 33 years of broadcasting.

 On May 3, 2021, it was announced that KNXT would be sold to fellow non-profit Vita Broadcasting for $50,000; it would remain a non-commercial educational station.
 The sale was completed on June 21; the station returned to the air on June 29 with Classic Arts Showcase programming.
 The call letters were changed to KIFR on November 8, 2021.